buildingblocs/2021/README.md

 Visit the [Jekyll docs](https://jekyllrb.com/docs/) for more information on the [directory sturcture](https://jekyllrb.com/docs/structure/).

-We strongly encourage for local development as the online commmit could be messy and hard to orgainse.
+We strongly encourage for local development as the online commmit could be messy and hard to organise.
 Thank you!